 In October the lemurs have their babies.
 That's why our preferred time is from mid-September throughout October.

 The village is located 13 km south of Ambalavao close to RN 7.
 On your way to Andingitra and Isalo, you almost pass the village.
 Because the Anja community reserve receives no funding it depends on the visitors paying a fee to enter the reserve.
 With your fee, you help to ensure the sustainability of the community development and preserve the endemic uniqueness of Madagascar.
-Nowadays more than 2000 people earn money with this project.
-Schedule some hours and you can do a longer guided hike in a peaceful and tranquil part of the reserve to huge granite peaks.
+Nowadays more than 2000 people benefit from this project.
+Schedule some hours and you can do the longer guided hike in a peaceful and tranquil part of the reserve to the huge granite peaks.
 It is mandatory to book a local guide for the tour.

 The diversity of plants is extreme, including several families of Saxicola plants and orchids.
 In Anja community reserve you will find many plants of the spiny deserts in the south, the central highland mountains, and the western dry forests.
 One of the orchids has been previously only been found at the top of one of the granite summits.
 If you are interested in plants you should check the "married to plants" blog.

 The wildlife and fauna can be best explored by two hikes:

 - A small circuit which may take up to 1-2 hours gives you a great opportunity to explore the sites fauna and observe the ring-tailed lemurs.

 - For the larger, 6 h circuit hike which leads you to the top of the mountain with a stunning 360° view, you need to start in the early morning to avoid the heat at mid-day.
 Than the lemurs begin to rest and it becomes a bit more crowded.
 The climb to the top is only possible by using some fixed ropes.